 - Easy to learn.
 Only two outcomes are possible.

-- Initial sportsbook prediction subject to change.
+- Initial sportsbook line subject to change.
 Oddsmakers want balanced action.

-- Overtime counts towards final result when wagers are graded.
-Consider probability of regulation ties into your handicapping.
+- Overtime counts when wagers are graded.
+Consider the probability of regulation ties into your handicapping.

 - Carefully compare sportsbook juice to maximize profit.
 Values may vary across multiple sportsbooks.

-- Review each team’s scoring trends.
-Results from the last 10-15 matchups are helpful when assessing a line.
+Results from the last 3 football games or 5 basketball games are helpful when assessing a line.
 Do not rely on last week’s results or season averages.
 Averages can include atypical results.
 They do not reflect the likelihood a team will score a certain amount of points.

 Bets to Try

-- Baseball Under Bet – Look for games with high run totals.
+- MLB Under Bet – Look for games with high run totals.
 Take the under.
 A keen eye for bad lines combined with basic handicapping skills are required.

 Over Under Bet History